MatheusGSantos/django_rest_api_tutorial/README.md

 `conda activate <name you gave>`

-To make the process easier, I made a setup file, so you just need to copy it and type the following command on the command line (from the root directory):
+To make the process easier, I made a setup file, so you just need to copy it and type the following command in the command line (from the root directory):

 `pip install .`